jwasham/docker-ghost-template/README.md

 - Only NGINX's ports (80, 443) are exposed at host level.
 - Other ports are available only from inside host and linked containers.

+## MySQL memory

+I'm running this on an EC2 t2.micro at 1GB RAM.
+I tried to limit MySQL's memory limit because it was taking up, what in my opinion, was too much.

+Adding this to the mysql: block in docker-compose.yml will limit memory:
+> mem_limit: 384m

+I tried 256 and 384.
+Both caused issues with MySQL.
+Instead of continuing to experiment, or trying to tune MySQL in a container (no thanks), I just removed the limit.